At 11:00 AM we begin our observation of Memorial Day This year it is on May 31st at 11:00 am.

-11:00 AM ~ We begin Memorial Day at 11:00 am at the Anderson Cemetery, where the American Legion continues their tradition of honoring the Veterans who are buried there.
+Location: Beginning at the Anderson Cemetery, where the American Legion continues their tradition of honoring the Veterans who are buried there.
+(7630 Pioneer Hwy

 There will be an art and military exhibit on the first floor of the Floyd Norgaard Cultural Center highlighting the life and work of Fred Pilkington.
 On the second floor there will be an exhibit on the Von Moos family tradition of placing flags on Veterans graves at Anderson Cemetery.
 There will also be an exhibit on Bob Neale of the Flying Tigers, who was Camano’s Ace of Aces.